vohvelikissa/vohvelikissa.github.io/README.md

 - [ ] read library macros
 - [ ] read library functions
 <hr>
-- [ ] write a program to count blanks tabs and newlines
-- [ ] write a program to copy its input to its output, replacing each string of one or more blanks by a single blank
-- [ ] write a program to copy its input to its output replacing each tab by \t, each backspace by \b and each backslash by \\.
-This makes tabs and backspaces visible in an unambiguous way
-- [ ] write a word count program
-- [ ] how would you test the word count program? what kinds of input are most likely to uncover bugs if there are any?
-- [ ] write a program that prints its input one word per line
-- [ ] write a program to print a histogram of the lengths of words in its input.
-It is easy to draw the histogram with the bars horizontal; a vertical orientation is more challenging.
-- [ ] write a program to print histogram of the frequencies of different characters in its input
-- [ ] write a program to print all input lines that are longer than 80 characters
-- [ ] write a program to remove trailing blanks and tabs from each line of input and to delete entirely blank lines
-- [ ] write a function reverse(s) that reverses the character string s. use it to write a program that reverses its input a line at a time
-- [ ] write a program detab that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
-Assume a fixed set of tab stops, say every n columns. should n be a variableor a symbolic parameter
 - [ ] do exercise 1-22
 - [ ] do exercise 1-23
 - [ ] do exercise 1-24